skip to main content

 Qualifications

-• Bachelor’s degree in Business, Health Informatics or a related field or equivalent experience.
+• Bachelor’s degree in business, health informatics or a related field or equivalent experience.

 • 1 year of project management experience is an asset.

-• Experience with funding programs (e.g., grants/awards), life cycle execution and project management within the digital health or academic research sectors.
+• Experience with funding program's (e.g., grants, awards) life cycle execution and project management within the digital health or academic research sectors.

 • Excellent communication skills with the ability to build rapport across all stakeholders, including internal team members, executive committee members and external partners from both private and public sectors.